MargotBelot/PapyrusVision/docs/COMPLETE_PROJECT_DOCUMENTATION.md

 ---

-**This comprehensive documentation consolidates all project analysis, training results, technical details, and insights into a single authoritative reference for the PapyrusNU hieroglyph detection system.**
+**This comprehensive documentation consolidates all project analysis, training results, technical details, and insights into a single authoritative reference for the PapyrusVision hieroglyph detection system.**